Simma Soppanam: Plot

 The hero played by Shivaji Ganesan is a staunch communist hotshot labour lawyer who brings corrupt evil industrialist to their knees.
-He spends his time organizing union activities.

-He, however, gets betrayed by his number 2, played by Major Sundarajan who wants the position and power to be his own.
+He spends his time organising union activities.
+He, however, gets betrayed by his number 2, played by Major Sundarajan who wants the position and power to be his.
 He also loses is hand in the process, becomes disillusioned and quits fighting for them.
 His son, played by Prabhu, also a lawyer gives the romantic angle.
-Incidentally, both father and son are pulled back by the atrocities committed by the industrialists on the laborer's eventually killing them.
+Incidentally, both father and son are pulled back by the atrocities committed by the industrialists on the labourer's eventually killing them.